 McKenzie will practice for exactly one hour, then she’s off to take Zelda around the property, they shower by the pool, then she comes in for dinner prep.

-Mac handles her autism well because she stays busy all day, and she has Zelda to look after, or more like Zelda looks after her.
+Mac handles her autism well because she stays busy all day, and she has Zelda to look after, or more like they look after each other.

 Mickey is the bundle of energy.
 If we didn’t keep her on the move, she’d be ADHD.
 Kids so diagnosed need movement, give them a task, and have another task ready when they’re done.
 A kid, or an adult, with ADHD is perpetually looking for ‘what next?’
 They blaze through the current assignment then need a fresh assignment following on the heels of the completed one.
 Or, in our case, supply enough variety, cat, music, gym, swimming, languages and math so that she stays busy on her own.
 She never complains about too much to do, and with so many alternatives she doesn’t need to think about what’s next.